unixorn/aws-lambda-list/Readme.md

 ### Utilities

+* [amazon-rust](https://github.com/Luke-Nukem/amazon-rust) - A docker image for compiling Rust for use with AWS Lambdas.
+This is an image created from the base Amazon ECS image with the Rust compiler preinstalled.
+It is helpful for compiling Rust code for use in Amazon Lambda functions.
 * [api-gateway-sim](https://github.com/elitechance/api-gateway-sim) - API Gateway simulator for Node JS Lambda that allows you to test your Lambda function locally.
 * [aws-lambda-dotnet](https://github.com/aws/aws-lambda-dotnet) - Libraries, samples and tools to help .NET Core developers develop AWS Lambda functions.
 * [aws-lambda-runner](https://github.com/kevinsimard/aws-lambda-runner) - An AWS Lambda Java simulator that allows running and debugging Lambda functions authored in Java locally.